WikiDP/wikidp-portal/docs/index.md

 Follow the link from the value for [MobyGames company ID](https://www.wikidata.org/wiki/Property:P4773) on the item for the developer to see the Moby Games page for the company.
 Thank you for making the information in Wikidata more complete!

+Here is a SPARQL query to find all Wikidata items that have a statment using [MobyGames company ID](https://www.wikidata.org/wiki/Property:P4773).
+Copy the text of the query and paste it into the Wikidata Query Service SPARQL endpoint.

 ### Work from a list

 [File formats with info from Just Solve Wiki](https://www.wikidata.org/wiki/User:YULdigitalpreservation/FileFormatsList)